atosatto/ansible-requirements-lint/README.md

 ```

-In addition to requirements files, `ansible-requirements-lint` can also parse role dependencies
+In addition to requirements files, `ansible-requirements-lint` can parse role dependencies
 declared in the `meta/main.yml` file in your role directory

 ```bash